thephilipquan/oasis-dialogue/docs/how_to_write.md

 ## annotations part I

 Annotations can get complicated.
-The simple part of them is that, you use them to change how prompts are displayed.
+The simple part of them is that you use them to change how prompts are displayed.

 By default, prompts are displayed sequentially via the `seq` annotation.
 If you wanted a single prompt to be chosen at random and displayed, you can use the `@rng` notation.
 Annotations must be specified at the top of the branch before prompts and responses.